justin2004/weblog/Lipofuscin/README.md

 ## What is the next step for me?

-I've already spent a couple hours getting familar with Wikidata's [data model](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format#Data_model) and vocabulary prefixes.
+I've already spent a couple hours getting familar with Wikidata's [data model](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format#Data_model) and vocabulary prefixes and searching for terms related to lipofuscin.
 I'd like to figure out where and in what format I could make the machine-readable statements connecting A2E, lipofuscin, NLT, Lewy Bodies (perhaps with a few intermediate nodes) if they don't already exist somewhere...
+As it would be nice to contribute to the global KG rather than just the global WWW (actually I think it is fair to say this information is already in the global WWW but only in a human-readable format).